urielha/log4stash/README.md

 * Ability to analyze the log event before sending it to elasticsearch using built-in filters and custom filters similar to [logstash](http://logstash.net/docs/1.4.2/).

 ### Breaking Changes:
+* __Upgrading to 2.0.4__: BasicAuthUsername and BasicAuthPassword moved under AuthenticationMethod, see [config example][config-example] for more information.
-* __From 2.0.0__: The namespace has been changed from _log4net.ElasticSearch_ to _log4stash_
+* __Upgrading to 2.0.0__: The namespace has been changed from _log4net.ElasticSearch_ to _log4stash_
-* __From 1.0.0__: The definition of IElasticAppenderFilter has been changed, PrepareEvent has only one parameter and PrepareConfiguration's parameter type has changed to IElasticsearchClient.
+* __Upgrading to 1.0.0__: The definition of IElasticAppenderFilter has been changed, PrepareEvent has only one parameter and PrepareConfiguration's parameter type has changed to IElasticsearchClient.

 #### Versions notes:
 * :green_book: log4stash 1.1.0 has new feature `SerializeObjects`, if true (the default) it serializes the exception object and message object into json object and add them to Elastic.
 You can see them under "MessageObject" and "ExceptionObject" keys.  - [Related commit](https://github.com/urielha/log4stash/commit/560676de9b074be70e00f93566c543a846ba5c8e)